Manu-Madhu/glacier_server/README.md

-# 👜 Tessuto Creations – E-Commerce Leather Store
+# 👜 Glacier Creations – E-Commerce Store

-**Tessuto Creations** is a premium leather e-commerce platform designed to showcase and sell high-quality leather products online.
+**Glacier Creations** is a premium e-commerce platform designed to showcase and sell high-quality leather products online.
 Built with a modern React/Next.js stack, this platform delivers a rich user experience for browsing, filtering, and purchasing handcrafted leather items.

 ---